Bichali

-Bichali also spelled as Bichchali or Bichal, is a village near Gillesugur village in the Raichur taluk of Raichur district in the Indian state of Karnataka.
+Bichali, also spelled as Bichchali or Bichal, is a village near Gillesugur village in the Raichur taluk of Raichur district in the Indian state of Karnataka.
 It is located on the banks of Tungabhadra river.
 In ancient times, it was known as Bhikshalaya.
 Madhwa scholar and follower of Raghavendra Swami, Appanacharya was born in the village.
 He belonged to a family of landlords with large tract of land holdings inherited from his father.
 He established a gurukula for students at this place then called Japadikatte.
-Raghavendra Swami stayed with his follower Appanacharya at Bichali for 13 years doing penance and preaching his philosophy.
+Appanacharya family belongs to Uttaradi Matha but he was a great devotee of Raghavendra Swami.
+Raghavendra Swami stayed with his bhakta Appanacharya at Bichali for 13 years doing penance and preaching his philosophy.

 Geography

 Bichali is an ancient village, known by many names in olden times such as Gillesugur, Bhiskhalaya, also as Bichali Japadakatti, and Anu Mantralaya (mini Mantralaya) in the Raichur district of Karnataka, which is located on the bank of the Tungabhadra river.
 Located on the river side, the village, flood prone, with scenic surroundings has lush green paddy fields, river spots, rocky hillocks, and sleepy hamlets.This village now houses many holy shrines and is popular pilgrim centre.